7 Hacks to Beat the New Instagram Algorithm

 The one clear thing about how the Instagram algorithm works is that posts with high engagement rates show up first on users’ feeds.
 The quality of a publication‘s performance seems to be decided within the first hour, and so reaching a significant participation within this time frame should be one of your main priorities.
 To do so, you should be using the capabilities of your whole online presence.
 Share your post on your other social profiles as soon as is published to increase your reach, and maybe even send a link to friends and family encouraging them to engage!

-Try to combine highly popular tags with more specific ones.
+To find the best photography hashtags for your images, try to combine highly popular tags with more specific ones.
 The high number of posts on the most widely-used hashtags makes it really difficult for your media to be found.
-If you have a look at the most overused tags, such as #love #sunset and #cute, you’ll see the images shown change every few seconds.
+If you have a look at the most overused tags, such as #love, #sunset, and #cute, you’ll see the images shown change every few seconds.
 Go for more specific tags that describe your work and those which might get you promoted on larger accounts.
 Check out #wixphotography for an example of the second.

 Make sure to constantly change the hashtags you’re using.
 Otherwise, you might be flagged as a spammer, limiting the visibility of your posts.
 This should be obvious, but refrain from using misleading hashtags.
 Users can (and will) report your posts if they are not relevant to the tags they follow – which will result in a limitation of your account’s reach.